ZeroKnowledgefm/ZKJobs/README.md

 * **Distributed Systems Research Engineer @ Anoma (built by Heliax)** This position is full-time and starts on the 3rd of May (but we’re flexible).
 Design & implement consensus algorithms, novel peer-to-peer networking layers, both ensuring their theoretical soundness and correctly realizing them in code.
 To learn more and apply, please contact jobs@heliax.dev

-* **Distributed Systems Engineer @ Webb*:*.**
+* **Distributed Systems Engineer @ Webb**
-This position is *full-time, part-time, or contract* and starts on asap.
-Work on development of distributed systems protocols like distributed-key generation and oracle protocols for building interoperable and private cross-chain applications.
-To learn more and apply, check out this link please contact drew@webb.tools
+This position is *full-time, part-time, or contract* and starts immediately.
+Join the core engineering team working on the development of distributed systems protocols like distributed-key generation and oracle protocols for building interoperable and private cross-chain applications.
+To learn more and apply, check out this [link](https://www.notion.so/hicommonwealth/Distributed-Systems-Engineer-Webb-4ac290069c8643e0ae176ac5fb2a99b3) or email drew@webb.tools.

 ### Cryptography/Engineering